 When Caroline Myss, a New York Times best-selling author and dynamic teacher of spiritual psychology, is asked for her insight on the cause of illness or the reason for tragedy, she admonishes that there is never any one cause which leads to a specific result.
 There are always many causes or reasons that are ultimately behind any situation or effect.

-As long as we believe that others who are “high maintenance,” that is, the poor, the mentally ill, the uneducated, the clinically depressed, the elderly, the jobless, the terminally ill (and the list goes on), are not deserving of authentic and ongoing intervention and assistance (because they should somehow have done something to have helped themselves), we will only have inefficient, inadequate and partial social programs to address these issues.
+As long as we believe that others who are “high maintenance,” that is, the poor, the mentally ill, the homeless, the uneducated, the chronically depressed, the elderly, the jobless, the terminally ill (and the list goes on), are not deserving of compassionate and ongoing intervention and assistance (because they should somehow have done something to have helped themselves), we will only have inefficient and inadequate social programs to address these issues.
 And there will be no reason to have insurance plans that cover the gaps or pick up the slack of inadequate social programs – because we don’t think they’re necessary.
-As long as we believe that any underachiever, addict, or down-on-their-luck person just needs to exercise more self-responsibility, I assert that we also need to have readily available programs and funds and housing and food and transportation and clothing to assist them with climbing out of their pit.
+As long as we believe that any underachiever, addict, or down-on-their-luck person just needs to exercise more self-responsibility and all will be well, I assert that we also need to have programs and funds and housing and food and transportation and clothing to assist them with climbing out of their pit.
 Human beings cannot improve their lives and develop greater sufficiency without resources.
 Period.
 How long would any of us last in the desert without food, water, and a tent?
 Or how about just without our current utilities infrastructure?
 As long as we expect that the burden of care for the high maintenance among us must be borne solely by individuals and their families whose tents are only so big, we will collectively continue to pay dearly.
 It’s worth stating here that any misconceptions and even arrogance we have regarding the “lessons” of those in trouble should consider that there is never any one cause for a single effect – and we are all subject to the same physical laws.

 Let us put on our best strategic minds in service to a more beautiful and just world, one that engages our many different skills and talents.
 It is our collaborative and cooperative efforts that are the insurance plan that can cover many different kinds of claims.
 The vision and the value is this: each one of us has the right to claim, and indeed must claim, their highest and best expression.
 Imagine a community where everyone is contributing at their peak!
-In the meantime, we can continue our support of organizations that support others, and continue to reach out to each other in humility and without judgment, as there is not a single one of us who has not been given vast foundations of support to become who we are now.
+In the meantime, we can continue our support of organizations that support others, and continue to reach out to each other in humility and without judgment, as there is not a single one of us who has been deprived of the foundation of support that enable us to become who we are now.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!